 Public trails, camping facilities, and other low intensity recreation uses are encouraged in forest lands.

-The county endorses the concept of cooperative resource management as developed in the Timber, Fish and Wildlife agreement, which is an agreement among industrial timber landowners, environmental groups, state resource agencies, and Indian tribes for managing the state's public and private timber lands and public resources.
+Support cooperative resource management as developed in the Timber, Fish and Wildlife agreement, which is an agreement among industrial timber landowners, environmental groups, state resource agencies, and Indian tribes for managing the state's public and private timber lands and public resources.

 Some mature forest stands should be purchased in the metropolitan fringe areas of the county for their historic and aesthetic values for parks and other recreational uses, unless they are designated as forest lands of long-term commercial significance.

-When timber harvesting is for conversion to other uses, the county should ensure that harvesting is done in a manner compatible with land uses of the surrounding area and maintenance of water quality, environmentally sensitive features, and fish habitat.
+When timber harvesting is for conversion to other uses, the county will ensure that harvesting is done in a manner compatible with current and future land uses of the surrounding area and maintenance of water quality, environmentally sensitive features, and fish habitat and conserves trees over 25” in diameter for carbon sequestration.

-Owners of forest lands planned for conversion to another use should provide buffers between their property and adjacent forestry uses.
+When harvesting forest lands for conversion to other uses only the area being converted to another use should be harvested to allow for maintenance of water quality, localized flood control, shade benefits and carbon sequestration.

 Forestry activities should not alter wetlands or stream corridors.